JoeNyland/JoeNyland/README.md

 StackOverflow
 GitHub

 I'm Joe.
-I code, tinker with computers (both new and old), cycle, play video games and walk.
+I code, tinker with computers (both new and old), go mountain biking, play video games (again, both new and old) and like to go walking.